howesteve/elegua/README.md

 ## Why?

 - Existing dynamic routers for Svelte are too large, complicated, buggy, unmanteined, and/or not satisfying me.
-- Elegua is designed for PWA applications
+- Elegua is designed for SPA/PWA applications
 - I absolutely hated what they did to [SvelteKit](https://kit.svelte.dev/) and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`
   - `src/routes/blog/page/[page]/+page.js`